dsccommunity/FSRMDsc/README.md

 # xFSRM
 The **xFSRM** module contains DSC resources for configuring Windows File Server Resource Manager.

-Note: This module contains DSC resources that used to exist in the following modules:
-- cFSRM
-- cFSRMQuotas
-- cFSRMClassifications
-- cFSRMFileScreens

-The above modules will no longer be maintained.
-Any configurations using the above modules should be converted to use this resource.
-The resource names/parameters have not changed so to convert a config change the module name in the Import-DSCResource.

 ## Contributing
 Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).